dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

 Most editor now can be extended using Python (Sublime) or Javascript (Atom).
 Emacs can be extended using Lisp.
 Lisp has the simplest syntax of the three and is the most flexible.
-It is homogenous, there is almost no difference between code and data.
+It is homogeneous, there is almost no difference between code and data.
 Everything can be manipulated.
 You want your own `if-else` clause or even your own `do-while` flow you can define it yourself.